-(b) Use GHG Emissions: These emissions, which occur during the use phase, are well-documented in certified fuel and energy efficiency data. onsumables and parts used for the scheduled maintenance, according to the manufacturer considered.
+(b) Use phase GHG Emissions: These emissions, which occur during the use phase, are well-documented in certified fuel and energy efficiency data under the specific test procedure in each region.
+Discrepancy between the certified value and real-world value, consumables and parts used for the scheduled maintenance, according to the manufacturer specifications, shall considered under consistent boundaries defined by CPs, see chapter 2.3.

 (c) EoL stage GHG Emissions: These emissions, which occur during the recycling processes, depend on region of sell/use or recycling